 The functionality that software provides us is becoming increasingly sophisticated and rule-based.
 This helps us to make informed decisions without the need for detailed work and awareness of constraints governing design.
 For example, Regulations and Standards that provide safe limits for design parameters.

-If the full software product and licence are not available, it is possible to provide a level of functionality, and access to the information contained in a digital model.
-This is provided by way of an ‘Object Enabler’ – a small, cut-down version of the software.
-This does nevertheless need to be installed if you wish to edit the design objects that were created during the collaborative design process.

-It is often a benefit that there is a limit on the functionality available with Object Enablers (OE) as the key knowledge resides with the original creators of design elements, who have editing rights and full access to the software (and licence).
+If the full software product and licence are not available, it is possible to provide a level of functionality to authorized users, and access to the information contained in a digital model.
+This can be provided by way of an ‘Object Enabler’ (OE) – a limited use version of the software.
+Once installed, the OE will allow basic editing of the design objects that were created during the collaborative design process.
+This is a significant benefit as the key knowledge resides with the original creators of design elements, who have complete editing rights and full access to the software (and licence).

 The OE allows basic functionality of the feature outside of the application and can be very useful for minor, managed changes.
-For example, being able to slightly move a give-way triangle, tweak the length of a lane line, or the extents of a planting area whilst maintaining the objects integrity and BIM data attributes.
+For example, being able to slightly move a give-way triangle, tweak the length of a lane line, or edit the shape of a planting area whilst maintaining the objects integrity and BIM data attributes.
 In the case of a street light, whose position and rotation will have been carefully placed to ensure sufficient illumination of the road scene, it would not be appropriate to make it moveable when the software (and key knowledge) is not present.

 To download any of our object enablers please visit our support site.